contenox

 local_shell — Shell command execution

-[!CAUTION] local_shell gives the model direct access to run arbitrary commands on your machine.
+Caution: local_shell gives the model direct access to run arbitrary commands on the machine the ACP client is running on.
 Never enable it in public-facing deployments or when processing untrusted user input.

 "execute_config": {